 Here are several steps you can take each day to promote a lifelong detoxifying environment in your body . . .

 Eat reasonable amounts.
 Almost everything is toxic at some level.
 We can’t avoid it.
 All plants contain protective “elements” that may be toxic in large amounts (nature’s design to protect the plant).
 And then, add to that all the crap in our processed foods!
 So eating one cookie, instead of eight, is basically a detox diet.

 Get more fiber by eating more plant foods.
 Veggies, root vegetables and fruit contain compounds, like fibre and antioxidants, which help the body deal with chemicals.
 Think of fibre as a scrub brush: an internal cleanser.

 Eat organic fruits and vegetables when you can, or when your budget allows.
 Far fewer contaminants have been found on organically raised foods than conventionally raised.
 Google the “dirty dozen,” a list of foods that more readily absorb pesticides.
 You may want to consider buying these as organic.

 Avoid processed foods and focus more on whole foods.
-Processed foods are typically high in fats, sugars, and other man-made chemicals and additives your body really doesn’t need.
+Processed foods are typically high in fats, sugars, and other additives your body really doesn’t need.
 And they are low in nutrients.
 Whole foods – unchanged by humans – should be your main dietary focus.